gungwald/bindir/README.md

 # bindir
-Sets up a directory from which commands can be executed, like the PATH in Linux
+Sets up a directory from which commands can be executed in ProDOS, like the PATH in Linux